Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 - Operate at lower wattage compared with similarly sized traditional saunas.

-- Often cost less per session, especially if you’re using your sauna several times per week.
+- Often use less electricity per session, especially if you’re using your sauna several times per week.

 Traditional: Higher Heat, More Power